awsdocs/amazon-appstream2-developer-guide/doc_source/embed-streaming-sessions.md

 ## Step 1: Specify a Host Domain for Embedded AppStream 2\.0 Streaming Sessions<a name="specify-host-domain-embedded-streaming-sessions"></a>

 To embed an AppStream 2\.0 streaming session in a webpage, first update your stack to specify the domain to host the embedded streaming session\.
 This a security measure to ensure that only authorized website domains can embed AppStream 2\.0 streaming sessions\.
+AppStream 2\.0 adds the domain or domains that you specify to the **Content\-Security\-Policy** \(CSP\) header\.
+For more information, see [Content Security Policy \(CSP\)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) in the Mozilla [MDN Web Docs](https://developer.mozilla.org/en-US/) documentation\.

-To do so, use any of the following methods:
+To update your stack to specify the domain to host the embedded streaming session, use any of the following methods:
 + The AppStream 2\.0 console
 + The `EmbedHostDomains` API action
 + The `embed-host-domains` AWS command line interface \(AWS CLI\) command